johnathanachen/Explore-Auth-Api/docs/schedule/REMOVE_logs_exercise.md

-# PUT Remove exercise from logs
+# REMOVE exercise from logs

 ## Request